Bitcoin-Calendar/calendar-api-db/README.md

 ## Testing

-API will be publicly available in Q3 2025, if you want to test API now, DM [@Tony](https://njump.me/npub10awzknjg5r5lajnr53438ndcyjylgqsrnrtq5grs495v42qc6awsj45ys7) on Nostr – he'll be happy to share a key with you.
+API will be publicly available in Q3 2025, if you want to test API now, DM [@Tony](https://njump.me/npub10awzknjg5r5lajnr53438ndcyjylgqsrnrtq5grs495v42qc6awsj45ys7) on Nostr – I'll be happy to share a key with you.

 [![⚡️zapmeacoffee](https://img.shields.io/badge/⚡️zap_-me_a_coffee-violet?style=plastic)](https://zapmeacoffee.com/npub1tcalvjvswjh5rwhr3gywmfjzghthexjpddzvlxre9wxfqz4euqys0309hn)